PeterOvermann/TriadicMemory/README.md

 The capacity of a symmetric memory with dimension `n` and sparse population `p` is approximately `(p/n)^3 / 2`.
 For typical values `n = 1000` and `p = 10`, about 500,000 associations can be stored and perfectly recalled.

-The Dyadic Memory algorithm was initially developed in [Mathematica](Mathematica/dyadicmemory.m) and consists of only 10 lines of code.
+The Dyadic Memory algorithm was initially developed in [Mathematica](Mathematica/dyadicmemory.m) language and consists of just 10 lines of code.

 The [plain C](https://github.com/PeterOvermann/TriadicMemory/blob/main/C/dyadicmemory.c) implementation best illustrates the algorithm in procedural language.
 This version works with vector dimensions up to 1,200.